akrzemi1/papers/notes/contracts_model.md

   9. end function call (noexcept barrier)
  10. **perform postcondition test sequence** (inspecting function argument objects, and return object)
  11. call destructors of function parameters

+There are two slots for performing a precondition test.
+An implementation must perform the precondition test in at least one of these slots.
+It can perform the precondition test twice: using both slots.